C-R-Kelly/CircuitSchematicImageInterpreter/README.md

 #### All display functions can be called directly off of each other.
 E.g., image.displayBinaryImage().plotComponents().plotWires().plotJunctions() ###

-`image.displayImage()`							|  Plots image in Matplotlib
+`image.displayImage()` will plot the image in Matplotlib.

-`image.displayBinaryImage()`						|  Plots binary image in matplotlib `image.displayBinarySkeleton()`						|  Plots binarised skeletonised image in Matplotlib `image.plotComponents(Components, image)` 				|  Plots ROIs on open image in matplotlib as a red bounding box + a red dot at the centroid
+`image.displayBinaryImage()` will plot the binary image in matplotlib.

+`image.displayBinarySkeleton()`	will plot the binarised skeletonised image in Matplotlib.

+`image.plotComponents(Components, image)` will plot the ROIs on open image in matplotlib as a red bounding box + a red dot at the centroid.

-`image.plotWires(HorizWires, VertWires)`  				|  Plots horizontal and vertical wires on an image open in Matplotlib `image.plotJunctions(Junctions, Letters=True)` 				|  Plots found junctions in matplotlib as a green dot.
+`image.plotWires(HorizWires, VertWires)` will plot the horizontal and vertical wires on an image open in Matplotlib.

+`image.plotJunctions(Junctions, Letters=True)` will plot the found junctions in matplotlib as a green dot.
 If Letters=True, a blue letter will also appear next to the junction.
-Letters go from A-Z
+Letters go from A-Z.

-`image.plotAll(Junctions, Components, HorizWires, VertWires, image)`	|  Plots image in matplotlib with all found junctions, components, horizontal wires and vertical wires.
-Returns NetworkX graph object
+`image.plotAll(Junctions, Components, HorizWires, VertWires, image)` will plot the image in matplotlib with all found junctions, components, horizontal wires and vertical wires.
+Returns NetworkX graph object.

 ### To obtain the wires in the image use:

-`HorizWires, VertWires = actions.wireScanHough(image)`			|  Returns two lists containing all found horizontal and vertical wires respectively
+`HorizWires, VertWires = actions.wireScanHough(image)` will return two lists containing all found horizontal and vertical wires respectively.

 ### Attributes of any wire in the list can then be pulled:

-`HorizWires[n].wire`							|  Returns a cropped segment of the binary image containing the wire `HorizWires[n].length`							|  Returns the length of the wire in pixels `HorizWires[n].centre`    						|  Returns the centre coordinates of the wire `HorizWires[n].line`							|  Returns the coordinates of the start and end points of the wire as: y1, y2, x1, x2 `HorizWires[n].start`							|  Returns the coordinates of the start point of the wire as: y, x `HorizWires[n].end`							|  Returns the coordinates of the end point of the wire as: y, x
+`HorizWires[n].wire` will return a cropped segment of the binary image containing the wire.

+`HorizWires[n].length` will return the length of the wire in pixels.

+`HorizWires[n].centre` will return the centre coordinates of the wire.

+`HorizWires[n].line` will return the coordinates of the start and end points of the wire as: y1, y2, x1, x2.

+`HorizWires[n].start` will return the coordinates of the start point of the wire as: y, x.

+`HorizWires[n].end` will return the coordinates of the end point of the wire as: y, x.

-`HorizWires[n].getBorder()`						|  Returns the bounding box of the wire as: top, bottom, left, right
+`HorizWires[n].getBorder()` will return the bounding box of the wire as: top, bottom, left, right.